shoppimon/authoritah/README.md

 contexts, so they can edit and delete their own articles.

 #### 2. Initialize an Authorizer and hook in identity management
+Everything you will do with *authoritah* begins with creating an an `Authorizer` object.
+Assuming we read our roles & permissions configuration from a YAML file named `authorization.yml`, here is how this is done:

+    import yaml
+    from authoritah import Authorizer

+    with open('authorization.yml') as f:
+        roles = yaml.safe_load(f)

+    authz = Authorizer(roles=roles)

+Since *authoritah* is not bound to any authentication or identity management implementation, you will need to tell your Authorizer how to get an identity object, and how to get a list of roles from this object.

+The simplest way to do this would be to use two decorator methods of the `Authorizer` object we just created: `authz.identity_provider` and `authz.default_role_provider`:

+    @authz.identity_provider
+    def get_current_user(request):
+        """This function returns the current authenticated user object
+        """
+        return request.user

+    @authz.default_role_provider
+    def get_user_roles(user, context=None):
+        """Get roles for the current user.

+        This function should always accept an identity object (as returned by the defined identity provider) and return either a list of roles, a string representing a single role, or None for a user with no roles.

+        Note that this function also receives the current context object.
+It may be used, if needed, to infer roles - but this is usually not recommended.
+        """
+        return user.roles

+In most cases these two functions should be very simple - they are just "glue" that integrates your existing code with *authoritah*.

 #### 3. Define Context-Specific Role Resolution
+If your system does not require any dynamic role resolution (e.g. permissions are global and are not related to context objects in your case), you can skip this phase and use *authoritah* like you would use any other RBAC library.

+However, in most cases you would like to give users additional roles based on the object they are accessing - the context object.

+This is done using the `authz.context_role_provider` decorator.
+This decorator should be used to decorate classes, specifying how we should get the roles when the context object is of a certain type.

+Assume that our CRM has an ORM or entity class that represents an article:

+    class Article:

+        title = None
+        content = None
+        created_by = None

+You can now modify this class to include some authorization related logic, or better yet, create a subclass of it, hence not tying your code directly to *authoritah*:

+    @authz.context_role_provider('user_roles')
+    class ProtectedArticle(Article):

+        def user_roles(self, user):
+            if user.id == self.created_by:
+                return ['content_admin']
+            return []

+Thus, we have told our authorizer to call `user_roles` whenever the context object is a `ProtectedArticle` object.
+The list of roles returned by this callable will be appended to the list of existing global roles the user already has.
+This way, we know that if the user is the creator of the article, they should get permissions as if they have the `content_admin` role (meaning they can edit and delete the article).

 #### 4. Apply Authorization Checks in Your Code
+Last but very important, start checking for permissions before you perform some operations in your code.

+There are two common ways to do this.
+One is explicit:

+    def modify_article(article_id, data):
+        """Assume this is your Web framework's handler for article editing
+        """
+        article = DB.article.get(article_id)
+        if not authz.is_allowed('article_edit', article):
+            return 'You are not allowed to edit this article', 401

+        # ... proceed to update the article

+The other is using a decorator, which works well for object methods where the object is our context object.
+Let's update our class definition from the previous section:

+    @authz.context_role_provider('user_roles')
+    class ProtectedArticle(Article):

+        @authz.require('article_edit')
+        def modify(self, new_data):
+            # ... proceed to modify my own attributes

+        def user_roles(self, user):
+            if user.id == self.created_by:
+                return ['content_admin']
+            return []

+In the example above, if the user doesn't have the `article_edit` permission, calling `modify()` will raise an `authoritah.NotAuthorized` exception, which you will then need to catch and handle.

 ## Background: Why Context-Based Role Resolution?
 In most RBAC / ACL frameworks, each user is given one or more pre-defined